 Because of that, the higher you can increase your Net Operating Income, the higher valuation you will receive at time of resale.
 You can cut down on costs, but generally speaking most costs go up over time due to inflation and tax readjustments at purchase, and so the best way to increase the net operating income is by increasing the property top line revenue.

-Having said that, here are some of the most effective proven methods to increase income at a property:
+Having said that, here are 10 of the most effective proven methods to increase income at a property: